TUNI: Unifying Pre-training and Fine-tuning with Modality-Aware Mutual Learning and Rectification for RGB-T Semantic Segmentation: Experimental Results

-We utilize the mean intersection over union (mIoU) to assess the segmentation performance.
-Besides, we employ floating point operations (FLOPs), the number of parameters (Params), and FPS to assess the complexity of the model.
+We utilize the intersection over union (IoU) and mean intersection over union (mIoU) to assess sub-class and overall segmentation performance, respectively.
+The floating-point operations (FLOPs), the number of parameters (Params), and frames per second (FPS) are used to evaluate the model complexity. {FLOPs are measured at an input resolution of 640 $\times$ 480, and FPS is evaluated with a batch size of 1, including only the model inference time and excluding preprocessing and postprocessing steps.}